daniel-fowler/AngularForms/README.md

-NGForms is a simple litle library for angular 2 that allows you to write html forms without the verbose html of bootstrap
+NGForms is a simple little library for angular 2 that allows you to write HTML forms without the verbose html of bootstrap.

 ## Example